-As well as a full solution which does not use the multiple choice answers further ideas are given for investigation.
+As well as a full solution that does not use the multiple-choice answers further ideas are given for investigation.

 UKMT Extended Solutions

 Maths Challenge questions are an excellent resource at any time – not just for preparation for the competitions, particularly with the increased requirement for problem-solving skills at all levels.
 On the outstanding Diagnostic Questions site you can choose Junior Maths Challenge questions by topic by choosing the Themed Quizzes option.
 These quizzes consist of sets of four or five questions grouped by topic.
 (Log in to Diagnostic Questions to use the link.)

 Now on the outstanding Diagnostic Quesions site – United Kingdom Mathematics Trust Quizzes– choose a theme or a quiz with random topics.
 To use the resources will need to be logged in to Diagnostic Questions.
 Create an account if you have not already done so as this site with thousands of high quality diagnostic questions and additional analytical features is free and note the reassurance on the site that Diagnostic Questions are giving “you, the teacher in the classroom, a promise that Diagnostic Questions will always remain free.”
 (See this post for Diagnostic Examination Questions).